EnglundE/ms1-tonysbakery/README.md

 > 3. A product page with prices and additional information about all products can be viewed.
 > 4. About page and contact page with information about the bakery and how to contact them, along with a link to the correct address on google maps.
 > 5. A contact form in contact page.
+> 6. Social media Links that opens in new tab.

 ## Future features
 > * A number of features have been left out from this release due the scope of this project is a static website using HTML and CSS.
 However there is multiple features   that can be included in future releases.